 My friend appears to be sincere in his desire to make atonement for his sins to the best of his abilities.
 There is some consolation in this as many abusers never show any remorse or humility, but only become more defiant and seek to shift the blame to the victim or anyone else besides themselves.
 But the road he is on is long and will be filled with ample opportunity for him to turn away from the Lord.
 He needs our prayers now more than ever to choose the path of humbling himself before the Lord and the secular authorities charged with seeking true justice that can bring healing to all parties involved.

-His alleged crimes do not erase the good he performed in our community, but it does taint those beautiful memories.
+His crimes do not erase the good he performed in our community, but it does taint those beautiful memories.
 God has not given up on my friend, and neither should we.
-Crimes such as those alleged here not only cry out for justice by all levels of authority, both God’s and that of the the state, but also divine mercy which is inexhaustible.
+Crimes such as these not only cry out for justice by all levels of authority, both God’s and that of the the state, but also divine mercy which is inexhaustible.
 We are called to be Christ to others in our community and sometimes that involves some very unpleasant tasks.
 For me this is one of those times.
 I am called to forgive my friend for his sins, just like I have forgiven the priest who abused me.
 I desire eternal salvation for both of them and hope that I will be with them in heaven one day.
 “Just so, I tell you, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.”
 Luke 15:7